SharePoint/sp-dev-docs/docs/general-development/customizing-search-results-in-sharepoint.md

 ---
-title: Customizing search results in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 1b30f6df-643a-4570-ae5c-d3d8df5609b8
+title: Customizing search results in SharePoint ms.prod: SHAREPOINT ms.assetid: 1b30f6df-643a-4570-ae5c-d3d8df5609b8
 ---

-# Customizing search results in SharePoint 2013
+# Customizing search results in SharePoint
-Learn how to group similar items or remove duplicate items in a search result set in SharePoint Server 2013 so you can display these results in a concise, readable way.
+Learn how to group similar items or remove duplicate items in a search result set in SharePoint so you can display these results in a concise, readable way.
 In search results, grouping collapses two or more similar items in a search result set to make their display more readable for a user.
 Duplicate removal of search results is a part of grouping, where items that are identical or nearly identical are removed from the result set.
 Depending on the settings set by the SharePoint administrator, the user might be able to expand the search result set later and see the individual results that were collapsed.